×

 We asked foreigners in England what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Many rental properties in England typically come with a refrigerator, oven, and washing machine.
 Most properties will also have kitchen cabinets and a hob (cooktop) for basic cooking.
 Additionally, some rental units may also offer an all-in-one washer/dryer, as well as freestanding dishwashers and other appliances.
-In some cases, a boiler or central heating system may also be included with the property," explained one foreigner living in UK.
+In some cases, a boiler or central heating system may also be included with the property," explained one person living in UK.

 Additional Information about Searching for a Home in England: